kennethreitz/kennethreitz.org/data/music/index.md

 I am an electronic musician, on hiatus.

+Between 2012 and 2018, producing electronic music was my primary creative outlet.
 I have released a handful of albums under the name **Infinite State**.
 My music is available on Spotify, Apple Music, TIDAL, and other streaming platforms.

 ### Gear Used: